-A few weeks ago, I went out on Basingstoke Salvation Army’s new minibus to be authorised to drive it as a passenger vehicle.
+I remember when I received my training to drive Basingstoke Salvation Army’s minibus.
 The trainer gave me lots of good advice.
 The one that struck me most was to keep further back from the vehicle in front than I would when driving a car.
 He told me I needed to remember I was driving a four tonne vehicle (which would therefore take longer to stop) and that I would probably be carrying vulnerable passengers who would appreciate a smoother ride.

 Staying further behind the vehicle in front enables you to ensure you don’t creep up on it only to find yourself in a situation where you need to brake quickly when things might get out of control.